July Classes

 Deborah Bazer

-If you are wanting a more serious focus on art, in this class, you will be able to spend time learning about different materials and honing new skills.
+Have fun, while honing new artistic skills and learning about different materials in this class for older kids who’d like a more serious focus on art.
 We’ll begin by sampling drawing, painting, clay, printmaking, and fiber arts, then choosing what mediums to focus more closely on.
 We will also spend our time exploring the woods and fields, interacting with the environment and documenting our explorations and observations in our beautiful handmade sketchbooks.
 Using natural materials, as well as a wide variety of traditional art supplies, we’ll create art individually and together in a group.
-Choice might include improving drawing skills, create our own inks, or discover the joy of dying wool with plants for use in weaving, felting or knitting.
+Choices might include improving drawing skills, creating our own inks, or discovering the joy of dying wool with plants for use in weaving, felting or knitting.
 Choose what kind of art interests you the most and enjoy a week of exploring it more fully.
 There will be plenty of time to share stories of all kinds, while we work.
 Bring your enthusiasm, your open mind and your imagination.

 For